 4. Accelerate – rapid delivery

-There are too many books and complicated approaches to write great software.
-Some of the techniques are so contrived that the engineering leadership forget entirely what they are doing.
-There are dozens of metrics that teams can track, but many end up in confusion.
-Accelerate is incredible as it reduces delivery down to 4 key metrics [explain].
-It is the simplest thing when talking to a team to ask “how many times did you delivery last week?”
+There are too many books and complicated approaches to writing great software.
+Some techniques are so contrived that the engineering leadership needs to remember what they are doing.
+Teams can track dozens of metrics, but many end up needing clarification.
+Accelerate is incredible as it reduces delivery to 4 key metrics [explain].
+When talking to a team, it is simplest to ask, “How many times did you deliver last week?”
 That question will unravel everything you need to know about performance in 3 minutes.
 Or you could spend three weeks doing a Root Cause Analysis.

 5. The Software Architect Elevator – Engineering Leaders

 Architecture is the lost art.
-In many ways, Agile has killed it as it’s seen to be a phase early in the waterfall cycle.
-Gregor has done the best job at explaining how an Architect should work:
+Agile has killed it in many ways, as architecture has become a phase early in the waterfall cycle.
+Gregor has done the best job of explaining how an Architect should work:

 “The role of architects has fundamentally changed.
 While knowing UML and architecture styles was sufficient a few years ago, modern architects reduce friction, align technology and organization, and chart a credible transformation journey.
 All while keeping up with the latest tech without being blind sighted by buzzwords.
 These architects ride the Architect Elevator to connect the organization’s penthouse, where the business strategy is defined, with the engine room, where the enabling technologies are implemented.”

 6. Team Topologies – teams

 The team has always been the fundamental unit of delivery.
 Not organizations or individuals.
 How you organize groups and how they interact is crucial.
 There are four basic topologies: